BoskoD/TaskManagementPortal/README.md

 ### Solution
 We should have the ability to easily add new fields in Task entity.
 Each task should be a part of only one project.
 Project – is an instance which contains name, id and code (and also keep Tasks entities).
-You need to deploy your service in Microsoft Azure and use tables (Azure Table Storage) for storing your projects and tasks.
+Service needs to be deployed in Microsoft Azure and use tables (Azure Table Storage) for storing projects and tasks.
-To access to your service you need to implement Rest API.
+To access to our service we need to implement Rest API.

 ## Technologies